OSIRIS-REx: Cooperation with JAXA

 Hayabusa2 is a similar mission from JAXA to collect samples from near-Earth asteroid 162173 Ryugu.
 It arrived at the asteroid in June 2018, left in November 2019 after two successful sample collections, and returned to Earth in December 2020.
 The recovery capsule of Hayabusa2 re-entered Earth atmosphere and landed in Australia, as planned, on 5 December 2020.
-The sample contents will be extensively analyzed, including water content which will provide clues on the initial formation of the asteroid.
-The main module of Hayabusa2 is performing a swing-by procedure to "push" it onward to its next destination, asteroid 1998KY26.
-Due to the similarity and overlapping timelines of the two missions (OSIRIS-REx is still in the return phase), NASA and JAXA signed an agreement to collaborate on sample exchange and research.
+The sample contents were to be extensively analyzed, including water content, to provide clues on the initial formation of the asteroid.
+The main module of Hayabusa2 is performing a swing-by procedure to "push" it onward to its next destination, asteroid 1998KY26, by 2031.
+Because the two missions were similar and had overlapping timelines (OSIRIS-REx was still in the return phase), NASA and JAXA signed an agreement to collaborate on sample exchange and research.
 The two teams visited each other, with representatives from JAXA visiting the OSIRIS-REx Science Operations Center at the University of Arizona, and members of the OSIRIS-REx team traveling to Japan to meet with the Hayabusa2 team.
 The teams are sharing software, data, and techniques for analysis, and will eventually exchange portions of the samples that are returned to Earth.

 OSIRIS-REx II

 OSIRIS-REx II was a 2012 mission concept to replicate the original spacecraft for a double mission, with the second vehicle collecting samples from the two moons of Mars, Phobos and Deimos.
 It was stated that this mission would be both the quickest and least expensive way to get samples from the moons.
+Mars I and II are now the aims of another mission, led by JAXA, called MMX, to be launched in 2026.